 What is Infrastructure-as-Code?

 Infrastructure-as-code (IaC) is the practice of managing and provisioning infrastructure through declarative configuration files rather than manual processes.
-Intercept's YAML policies follow this pattern — agent security rules are defined as code, stored in version control, and deployed automatically.
+PolicyLayer's JSON policies follow this pattern — agent security rules are defined as a declarative document, validated when saved, and enforced automatically at the gateway.

 WHY IT MATTERS